The Lives of John Lennon: Yoko Ono

+Goldman also enumerates what he describes as Ono's lavish spending habits, wasting of Lennon's resources, abuse of domestic servants and personal assistants, even to the point of setting up May Pang as Lennon's girlfriend during his Lost Weekend when he was separated from Ono from mid-1973 to February 1975.
+These claims by Goldman were largely based on allegations made by Pang herself in her book, Loving John.

 Criticism

 By those who knew Lennon

 Yoko Ono threatened to sue for libel, claiming the book made her briefly consider suicide, but never pursued any legal action, later stating that she wanted to maintain a positive attitude and that her lawyers had advised her a civil action would only draw more attention to the book.

 Cynthia Lennon denounced the book, stating that "Every single person was annihilated.
 My mother was called a bulldog and a domineering woman, which was nothing—nothing—like my mother.
 And he called me a spaniel.
 I thought, I'd rather be a spaniel than a Rottweiler, which is what he was."

 Other celebrities who had known Lennon personally, including Geraldo Rivera and Tom Snyder, also largely dismissed the book.
-An uncredited review on UPI dated September 12, 1988, observes that Goldman expresses "deep contempt" for Lennon, his family, the other Beatles and rock music in general; that he resorted to the "sleaziest methods" to dig up dirt on Lennon; and that he engages in "schoolyard name-calling" and seems obsessed with Lennon's sex life.
+An uncredited review on UPI dated September 12, 1988, observes that Goldman expresses "deep contempt" for Lennon, his family, the other Beatles, and rock music in general; that he resorted to the "sleaziest methods" to dig up dirt on Lennon; and that he engages in "schoolyard name-calling" and seems obsessed with Lennon's sex life.
+Artist and friend of Lennon David Vaughan derided the book in an interview with Goldman, calling it "846 pages of pure venom".

-Despite Goldman's praise of him in the book, Paul McCartney did not return the favor and condemned Goldman's account of his old bandmate, telling fans and the press "Look, don't buy it."
+Despite Goldman's praise of him in the book, Paul McCartney did not return the favour and condemned Goldman's account of his old bandmate, telling fans and the press "Look, don't buy it."
 He also called it "a piece of trash" and claimed Goldman made up "any old bunch of lies he sees fit".
 George Harrison, Lennon's former bandmate, criticized the book and Goldman, stating that Goldman was "slagging off someone who's dead".
 Singer-songwriter Harry Nilsson, whose friendship with Lennon peaked during his 1974 separation from Ono, told Rolling Stone that Goldman "got me drunk" while interviewing him, probing Nilsson for "dirt" about Lennon, and Nilsson would not cooperate.
 (Nilsson gets a chapter in the book, "Harry the Hustler", which credits him with having better confidence-man skills than singing talent.)
 John Lennon's close friend Cilla Black said she was never interviewed by Goldman or his assistants, questioning the accuracy of the book and Goldman's claim to have interviewed over a thousand people who knew Lennon well.
+Sean Lennon called the book "trash" by an author who "is a twat who just made things up to be controversial".